Polygons

 Metric properties of Zomable Polygons

-The R0 lengths for the even-sided Polygons are indicated in boldface because they are Zomable: The Decagram in Fig. 2.8c results from stellating the Decagon in Fig. 2.3e.
-The distance to the centre of the Decagon is given by a B2 strut (length φ), the distance to the centre of the Decagram is given by a B2 and a B1 strut, with total length φ + 1 = φ2.
-This was not represented with a B3 strut because the vertices of the Decagon are in the way, which means that the vertices of the outer Decagram are ``above'' those of the Decagon, not in dual positions.
-As implied by the φ times larger distance from the centre, the vertex arrangement of the Decagram is φ times larger that for the vertices of the Decagon is stellates.
-This will be important for quite a few polytopes to be mentioned later!
+Some R0 lengths and chords are indicated in boldface because they are Zomable: Regarding the Decagram, in Fig. 2.8b it results from stellating the Decagon in Fig. 2.3d.
+If for the Decagon ℓ = 1 (a B1 strut), then for the Decagram ℓ = 3 + 1/φ = 1 + 2φ = φ3.
+For the Decagon R0 = φ (seen in its decomposition into Golden triangles in Fig. 2.3d), for the Decagram R0 = φ + 1 = φ2 (Fig. 2.8c); thus confirming the R0 = 1 / φ ℓ relation for the Decagram.
+The radial of the Decagram was not represented with a B3 strut because the vertices of the Decagon are in the way, i.e., the vertices of the outer Decagram are ``above'' those of the Decagon, not in dual positions.
+The vertex arrangement of the Decagram is φ times larger that for the vertices of the Decagon is stellates (Fig. 2.8c).
+All this will be important for quite a few polytopes to be mentioned later!